paulgoleary/milagro-crypto-js/README.md

 #### Browsers

 A script is provided in  `./example/browser` that converts the Node.js code to be compatible with browsers.
 There is an example conversion in this directory.
-In order to run the example open the index.html file in a browser and check the console output
+In order to run the example open the index.html file in a browser and check the console output.